 The Bank has a share ownership program granting certain employees of the Company special stock awards and incentives as part of their total compensation.
 The cost of employee services received in exchange for a share-based award is generally measured based on the grant-date fair value of the award in accordance with ASC 718 (Share Based Payments).
+Share-based awards that do not require future service (i.e., vested awards, including awards granted to retirement eligible employees) are expensed immediately.
 Share-based employee awards that require future service are amortized over the relevant service period.
+Expected forfeitures are included in determining share-based employee compensation expense.